-Federal Regulations limit the number of times a student may repeat a course and receive financial aid for that course.
-Questions about these regulations should be emailed to the Student Financial Aid Office through their webpage financialaid.ua.edu/contact.
+Federal regulations limit the number of times a student may repeat a course and receive financial aid for that course.
+Questions about these regulations should be emailed to the Student Financial Aid Office through their webpage financialaid.ua.edu.

 The student must gain prior approval from the department offering the course in order to audit the course.
 The department will then work with the college’s student services office which will submit a request to the Office of the University Registrar to add the course to the student’s schedule as an audit.
 The deadline for gaining permission/registering as a course auditor coincides with the deadline for adding courses at the beginning of each semester.

 Auditors receive no credit toward a degree, and an “AU” grade appears on the transcript.
-The credit received when auditing a course does not count toward your verification of full, half or less than half time enrollment status.
+The credit received when auditing a course does not count toward the students's verification of full, half, or less than half-time enrollment status.
 This credit is not reported to the National Student Clearinghouse for enrollment verifications.

 The requirements that auditors are expected to meet in an audited course are left to the discretion of the instructor.
 An auditor is typically considered a passive learner and may not recite in class or take examinations, but is expected to attend classes with reasonable regularity and do some assigned work.
 Please check with the instructor regarding his or her expectations.
 Auditors pay standard tuition/fees for the course[s].